SouzaFS/MyCar/README.md

 ## 🧁 Final Considerations

 This project was set to improve my skills in C# and using databases, such as SQL Server.
-My career as a software engineer has just begun, and I am looking forward to improving a lot more on other projects.
+It will be implemented an Angular frontend project to update the database and allow users to login, register and announce cars.
+I am looking forward to improving a lot more on other projects.